 Results of Filing: Digital Millennium Copyright Act (DMCA)

-Approximately 2-10 days after you send the DMCA requests, the offending site should be removed from each of the directories and search engines.UPDATE JUNE 28, 2005: At this point, it is taking Google more than 7 months to process DMCA requests.
+Approximately 2-10 days after you send the DMCA requests, the offending site should be removed from search engines.UPDATE JUNE 28, 2005: At this point, it is taking Google more than 7 months to process DMCA requests.
 We last filed DMCA complaints with Google in November, 2004, and the offending sites were not removed until June, 2005.Here is an example of what happens when Google removes a site:

 Example from SEOLogic.com: